 (A) The sentence A is not true.

-it is meant to be the case that it couldn't be true.
-Like the Liar Paradox, it can't be true because if what it says is true, then it is false.
-But if it is false, it must be true because it is true that it is not true.
+it's meant to be the case that it couldn't be true.
+Like the Liar Paradox, it can't be true because if if what it says is true, then it is false.
+But if it is false, it must be true because it is true that it's not true.

 On the other hand, if we take the above to be false, then it must be true.
 After all, it it is saying that it isn't true.
-That must mean, then, that is true.
-So a statement which says it is false is true.
-Alternatively, a statement which says it isn't true, is false.
+That must mean, then, that it's true.
+So a statement which says it's false, is true.
+Alternatively, a statement which says it isn't false, is true.

-I have rejected this pseudo-statement and said it has no content.
-Another way in which you can more or less say the same thing is to say that it is self-referential.
-Or, more correctly, that truth cannot be applied self-referentially – especially when the statement has no content in the first place!
-Indeed it is self-referential precisely because it has no content.
+I've have rejected this pseudo-statement and said it has no content.
+Another way in which I can more or less say the same thing is to say that it's malignly self-referential.
+Or, more correctly, that truth can't be applied self-referentially – especially when the statement has no content in the first place.
+Indeed it's self-referential precisely because it has no content.

 What about a sentence which is both self-referential and which has content?
 Such as:

-The sentence 'Snow is white' is not true.
+(S) The sentence “Snow is white” is not true.

-Now that is not really a single sentence or statement at all.
+Now that's not really a single sentence or statement at all.
 It is in fact two statements.
 We have “Snow is white” as well as “This sentence [S] is true”.
 Thus it isn't self-referential.
-The meta-language “The sentience S is not true” is being applied to the object-language “Snow is white”.
-The statement “Snow is white” clearly has content and the whole sentence “The sentence 'Snow is white' is not true” is not self-referential either because there is a meta-sentence and an object-sentence.
+The metalanguage “The sentence S is not true” is being applied to the object-language's “Snow is white”.
+The statement “Snow is white” clearly has content and the whole sentence “The sentence 'Snow is white' is not true” isn't self-referential either because there's both a meta-sentence and an object-sentence.

-Despite all that, logicians defend the “The sentence A is not true” paradox for two reasons:
+Despite all that, logicians defend the “The sentence A is not true” paradox for two main reasons:

 i) The phrase “is true” is an acceptable English predicate.